Knowledge base: Knowledge Base > ByteBlower > Automation

-Introduction to the ByteBlower CLT
+The ByteBlower CLT

 This article is a brief introduction to the ByteBlower CLT.
 This tool is strongly tied to the ByteBlower GUI.
 With the Command-Line-Tool (CLT) you can run your *.bbp project files from Windows CMD (Microsoft) or Terminal (MacOS and Linux).
 This is a fast way to start using your ByteBlower for automated testing.

 The installer for the ByteBlower CLT is found in the setup pages.
-This requires is a stand-alone application, next the ByteBlower GUI.
+This requires a stand-alone application, next to the ByteBlower GUI.
 It adds the CLT to the local path, it can thus be started immediately from the Command Line.
 To run the ByteBlower CLT, the GUI doesn't need to be installed.

 Some familiarity with the ByteBlower GUI is assumed.